-- Facilitate discussions between plan sponsors and their recordkeepers and/or TPAs to ensure the plan sponsors understand the process for approving distributions and managing the payout process.
+- Facilitate discussions between plan sponsors and their record-keepers and/or TPAs.
+Ensure the plan sponsors understand the process for approving distributions and managing the payout process.

 - Monitor loan activity to evaluate whether loan defaults are resulting in leakage of plan assets.